Word@Work, Let God's Word energise your working day!

 Galatians 2:19-21

-This passage (Galatians 2:11-21) started by Paul explaining why he had challenged Peter to stay true to the gospel and not pull others back to religious legalism.
+These verses are part of a longer passage (Galatians 2:11-21) which started by Paul explaining why he had challenged Peter to stay true to the gospel and stop pulling others back to religious legalism (Galatians 2:11-13).
 The Law of Moses could never save anybody; it could only define sin and accuse people who broke the law.
-But when Jesus died, He was punished for all sins and so the Law has no more power to accuse those who are safe in Christ.
+But when Jesus died, He was punished for all sins and so the law has no more power to accuse those who are safe in Christ.

 The Evil Curse Of Unbelief